How Reliable is Language Model Micro-Benchmarking?: MDAD: A Meta-Evaluation for Micro-Benchmark Reliability

 In practice, we compute agreement using all pairs of target model performances and calculate the frequency of target model comparisons in each bucket that match on both $D_\text{micro}$ and $D_\text{full}$.

 The agreement function can be summarized using a single value that we call the \textit{Minimum Detectable Ability Difference} (MDAD): what is the lowest performance difference on the full benchmark at which pairwise model rankings on a micro-benchmark are consistent with those on the full benchmark?
-Following conventions from statistical power analysis \citep{card2020little, cohen1962statistical}, we consider a judgment consistent if it is correct at least 80\% of the time:\footnote{ Appendix~\ref{app:meta-eval-design} shows qualitatively similar results for different thresholds.}
+Our goal here is to adapt the idea from statistical power analysis of estimating the minimum difference in model performance that can be consistently detected by a dataset \citep{card2020little, cohen1962statistical}.
+Following conventions from statistical power analysis, we consider a judgment consistent if it is correct at least 80\% of the time:\footnote{ Appendix~\ref{app:meta-eval-design} shows qualitatively similar results for different thresholds.}

 In practice, we report the centroid of the bucket corresponding to the lowest performance difference.
-MDAD captures how well a micro-benchmark preserves pairwise model rankings, unlike mean estimation error, which only considers single models, or rank correlation, which considers all model rankings in the aggregate.
+MDAD captures how well a micro-benchmark preserves pairwise model rankings, unlike mean estimation error, which only considers single models, or rank correlation, which considers all model

+rankings in the aggregate.
 Lower MDAD is better because then even small performance differences across model pairs can be reliably measured under $D_\text{micro}$.
 If two models' performances differ by less than a micro-benchmark's MDAD, then that micro-benchmark is not likely to be able to consistently distinguish them.
 For example, suppose a micro-benchmark at a given size results in an MDAD of 10.
 Then at least 80\% of the time, that micro-benchmark can correctly rank only model pairs that differ on the full benchmark by at least 10 performance points.
 If we instantiate agreement (Equation~\ref{eqn:agreement}) using accuracy as the performance measure, Equation~\ref{eqn:mdad} then measures the \textit{Minimum Detectable Accuracy Difference}.
 Figure~\ref{fig:measure-explanation} provides an illustrative example of the relationship between agreement at various accuracy differences and MDAD, which summarizes the agreement curve.
 For the rest of the paper, MDAD will refer to this accuracy-based instantiation.
+Table~\ref{tab:measure-comparison} gives a conceptual overview of how MDAD differs from existing meta-evaluation measures.